Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 Noblr has relied on a prominent placement and centralized design structure to capture interest in the referral program.

-You’ll also see a clickable call-to-action on the bar right at the top of the website page which says, “Refer-a-Friend and earn $25 for each friend who gets a quote!”
+Their clickable call-to-action on the bar right at the top of the website page (“Refer-a-Friend and earn $25 for each friend who gets a quote!”) makes that page super easy to find.

 Noblr referral program 1